Chicago Style Lecture Citation – Format With Examples

 Chicago Style Lecture Citation – In a Nutshell

-• In the Chicago style lecture citation, you can use note and bibliography or the author-date style.
+• Chicago style lecture citations can be in note and bibliography or the author-date style.

 • If it’s a recorded speech, you follow the appropriate citation format of the source.

-• However, if you viewed the lecture in person, provide information on where and when it took place.
+• If you viewed the lecture in person, provide information on where and when it took place.

 Definition: Chicago style lecture citation